Choice of Dog Treats

 RULE 2: IF THE TREAT IS TOO HARD TO MAKE AN INDENT WITH YOUR FINGERS, IT CAN BE BAD FOR THE DOGS TEETH AND HARD TO DIGEST

-I know the stores sell many other bones; Marrow Bones, Hooves, Antlers, Raw bones, Rawhide, Horns, and Bully Sticks.
-Like most of you, I thought these were all great for dogs but these types of bones are difficult to digest, can split, and splinter causing intestinal lacerations and can lodge in the dog's mouth or intestines.
+I know the stores sell many other bones; Marrow Bones, Hooves, Raw bones, Rawhide, Horns, and various other treats.
+Like most of you, I thought these were all great for dogs but these types of bones are difficult to digest, can crack teeth, and splinter causing intestinal lacerations and can lodge in the dog's mouth or intestines.

 I want to thank everyone for your condolences and support.
 Cletus was, and will forever be a big part of our lives.
 Thank you all for continued support.